ghacks Technology News

 How to fix broken file associations

 I then decided to solve the problem on my own.
 Here is how I repaired the broken file association and added the right executable as the default software for this application.
-Everything that needs to be done can be done with the command line and two commands.
+Everything that needs to be done can be done using the command line and two commands.

 Open the Windows command line and type the follwing ‘Assoc .ext’ replacing .ext with the file extension in question.
 It should display something like ‘.ext=name’.